compmem/ptsa/docs/dimarray/dimarray.rst

   >>> print data.version
   1.0

+These custom attributes stick around when you copy or manipulate the data in a :class:`AttrArray`:

+  >>> data2 = data.mean()
+  >>> data2.hello
+  good bye

-:class:`AttrArray` instances are initialized just like :class:`ndarray` instances but accept arbitrary keyword arguments that can be used to specify custom attributes during initalization.
-Every :class:`AttrArray` has a protected (read-only) :attr:`_required_attrs` attribute which is :obj:`None` when no attributes are required (as is the case for instances of :class:`AttrArray`) or a :class:`dictionary` that specifies required attributes (for child classes of :class:`AttrArray`, such as :class:`Dim` and :class:`DimArray`).
+:class:`AttrArray` instances are initialized just like :class:`ndarray` instances but they accept arbitrary keyword arguments that can be used to specify custom attributes during initialization.
+Every :class:`AttrArray` has a protected (read-only) :attr:`_required_attrs` attribute, which is :obj:`None` when no attributes are required (as is the case for instances of :class:`AttrArray`) or a :class:`dictionary` that specifies required attributes (for child classes of :class:`AttrArray`, such as :class:`Dim` and :class:`DimArray`).

 :class:`AttrArray` instances can be used to store information about the data they contain.
 The main purpose of :class:`AttrArray` in :mod:`PTSA` is to